-After practicing my girls AAU basketball team one night a few seasons back, some guys that I know from church, who have started a band, were rehearsing some songs in one of the rooms just off the gym.
-So after turning off the gym lights and locking everything up, Ellie, Abbie, S G and I decided to sit in and listen to their country flavored sound for awhile.
+A few years ago, after practicing my girls AAU team as we prepared for some upcoming tournaments, some guys I know who have started a band were rehearsing some songs in one of the rooms just off the gym.
+So, Ellie, Abbie, S G and I decided to sit in and listen to their country flavored sound for awhile.

 And I have to say they were good.
 Potentially very good.
 Very good musicians.
 Very good singer.
 Learning to blend their sound in perfect balance.
 It was fun for us to sit, listen and sing along with their songs.

 It also served as a great reminder to me of how much I loved music and how much I miss singing.
 It took me back to the days when I used to sit in on a set or two with some guys who would play the beach circuit from Destin to Pensacola.
 And it reminded me of the years I sang on the Praise Teams in Pensacola and Tallahassee.